Sherwin Campbell

 Sherwin Legay Campbell (born 1 November 1970) is a former Barbadian cricketer who played 52 Tests and 90 One Day Internationals for the West Indies, and also a former ODI captain for Windies.

 Domestic career

 Campbell played a total of 177 first class games between 1990–91 and 2004–05, scoring more than 10,000 first class runs with 26 centuries at an average of 37.

-He earned the attention of the West Indies’ selectors during the 1993-94 Red Stripe Cup, amassing 400 runs in five games with three hundreds.
+He made his Barbados debut in the 1989-90 season.
+Campbell eventually earned the attention of the West Indies' selectors during the 1993-94 Red Stripe Cup, amassing 400 runs in five games with three hundreds.
 He finished third among the averages that year (57.14) behind Brian Lara (79.44) and Richie Richardson (61.66).

-He continued to play first class cricket for Barbados, and has not announced his retirement, although he was left out of the squad to play Guyana for the first match of the 2005–06 Carib Beer Cup.
-He played cricket for Heywood Cricket Club in Heywood, near Rochdale, who have just won the CLL League and the Wood Cup.

-He did not play any form of cricket since 2010.
+He notched, in February 2004, his highest first class score of 211 not out, against the Leeward Islands.
+The Bajans won that season's Carib Beer Cup with their triumph in that game.
+Campbell made his final appearance for Barbados during the following regional season.